17 Things You Can Do For a Greener Home

 Build a Birdhouse

-Birds are not only pleasant to look at but they can help with reducing bugs in the backyard.
-Building a birdhouse or a bird bath can attract birds that eat bugs like bluebirds, cardinals and nuthatches.
+Birds are not only pleasant to look at but they can help reduce bugs in the backyard.
+Building a birdhouse or a bird bath can attract birds that eat bugs, such as bluebirds, cardinals and nuthatches.

 Reduce Your Water Usage

-Water is being polluted faster than it can be recycled and reused, according to the UN.
-You want to reduce the amount of water lost through evaporation and there are some effective ways to do so.
+Water is being polluted faster than it can be recycled and reused, according to the United Nations.
+There are some effective ways to reduce the amount of water lost through evaporation.
 Check out these 10 ways to save water at home to learn more.

 Go With Geothermal